KingNghi/Fraudulent-Pattern-Study/README.md

 The goal is to understand how fraudulent behaviors differ from normal user behavior in terms of transaction frequency, timing, amount, and merchant characteristics.
 # Data Structure & Initial Checks
 The dataset contains credit card transactions made by European cardholders in September 2013, sourced from Kaggle.
 Originally, it was provided as a single raw file containing transaction details such as timestamps, amounts, card numbers, merchant information, and fraud labels.

-To make the data more structured and realistic for SQL analysis, I normalized the dataset into four related tables, as shown below:
+To make the data more structured and realistic for SQL analysis, I normalized the dataset into four related tables, as shown below: (Because the transaction_info file is too large so i leave a link to google drive here [link](https://drive.google.com/drive/folders/1jhxP1ch6Ckkyw43Nqp5XdZRpwDcY9xgd?usp=sharing)
 ![link](Images/ERD.png)
 # Methodology
 1. First, I use Excel to normalize the large single file dataset into four related tables.
 Due to the capacity of excel, I have to reduce the number of rows to half by keeping the the first 500000 rows.